 - Dryer Vents

 - Test furnace for safety and efficiency

 Eligibility is based on a household's income and assets to ensure help goes to those most in need.
 A household's income must be at or below 60 percent of North Dakota's median income and within these limits.

-For more information on the LIHEAP program eligibility, please visit the North Dakota Department of Human Resources website.
+For more information on the LIHEAP program eligibility, please visit the North Dakota Department of Human Services website.